cityofaustin/Residential-Permitting/_project_steps/interior-remodel/consult.md

 There are two ways to sign up for your free 20 minute in-person consultation:

-* Sign up in person at the QLess Kiosk at the [Residential Plan Review](/residential/resources/contact/#residential-plan-review)
+* Sign up in person at the QLess Kiosk at the [Residential Plan Review](/residential/resources/contact/#residential-plan-review).
 * Or save time by joining the line remotely on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).

 [Read more about how to sign up for a free 20 minute consultation](/residential/residential-toolkit/sign-up-on-qless).

-Remember to leave enough time for the completeness check.
+Remember to leave enough time for this process.
 Residential Plan Review can get very busy and wait times can be an hour or longer.
-We recommend signing up online or arriving as close to opening time as possible and sign up in person.
+We recommend signing up on the QLess website or arriving as close to opening time as possible to sign up in person.

 If you need more help, you can schedule a 1 hour paid consultation to discuss project-specific questions with a reviewer.
 Paid consultations cost $64 + a 4% surcharge.
 Use this [form](/residential/resources/applications-and-forms/residential-review-consultation-form) to request a paid consultation.